funkfinger/tongue_tied/README.md

 Run tests using foreman so that the environment variables get set:

     foreman run bundle exec ruby test/test_tongue_tied.rb

+Run the tests using rake:

+    foreman run bundle exec rake test

+or more a little more simply, the default is test:

+    foreman run bundle exec rake

 Since this is an educational project for me, It's worthwhile to mention that there may be a commercial solution for something this already - Google pointed to http://xaffle.com/index.php/ and http://www.estartqatar.com/coupons.php (and others...)...